parthbyt/cryptonite-tp1/README.md

 The datasets available in this Repository are -
  - HousingData.csv - Boston Housing Dataset
  - Titanic_train.csv - Titanic Survival Dataset

+## For Module 2 and 3 check the respective folders.